 National Health and Nutrition Examination Survey

 One group of researchers at the University of Utah in Salt Lake City used data from the survey that was gathered through electronic monitors worn by participants.
-In total, data from 3,626 adult men and women reporting they were in good health at the beginning of the study was collected and analyzed.
+In total, data from 3,626 adult men and women reporting they were in good health at the beginning of the study were collected and analyzed.

-According to Dr. Srinivasan Beddhu, the professor of medicine who led the study, the reduced rate of premature death is most likely related to an individual’s energy balance.
+According to Dr Srinivasan Beddhu, the professor of medicine who led the study, the reduced rate of premature death is most likely related to an individual’s energy balance.
 Walking burns more calories than sitting does, which contributes to maintaining healthy weight and metabolism.

 Although a gold bean bag has proven medical benefits, exercise is the only way to totally counter the harmful effects of sitting all day.